gleanerio/gleaner/docs/community.md

 # Users of Gleaner

-The follow are some communities using or exploring the use of Gleaner.
+The following are some communities using or exploring the use of Gleaner.